byung1211/dsgn270-a3/README.md

 ## 3. Comments

-- Twitter API Keys are registered in Heroku setting.
+- Twitter API Keys are registered in the Heroku settings.